nvstgt/MMIFD/README.md

 ## Estimation of Accuracy

-The system combines multiple methods to achieve high accuracy in detecting forgeries:
+The system combines multiple methods to achieve high accuracy in detecting forgeries.
+Note that these are -theoretical- estimates, and your actual accuracy will vary depending on the combination of your training set and suspects forgeries:

 - **Texture Analysis**: Achieves an accuracy of 80-90% by examining the smoothness or granularity of media files to identify manipulated areas.
 - **PRNU Analysis**: Provides 85-95% accuracy by comparing sensor noise patterns of images to known patterns to detect inconsistencies.